Table of Contents

 1 Ah = 1 A × 1 h

-In practical terms, ampere-hours are often used to describe the capacity of batteries, especially in applications like consumer electronics, automotive batteries, and renewable energy systems.
+Ampere-hours (Ah) are commonly used to describe the capacity of batteries, especially in devices like electronics, car batteries, and renewable energy systems.

-For example, a battery with a capacity of 100 ampere-hours can theoretically deliver a current of 1 ampere for 100 hours, 2 amperes for 50 hours, or any other combination that maintains the product of current and time equal to 100 ampere-hours.
+For instance, a 100 Ah battery can theoretically supply 1 ampere of current for 100 hours, 2 amperes for 50 hours, or any other combination where the current multiplied by the time equals 100 Ah.

 The formula to calculate ampere-hours (Ah) is straightforward: